-- Identify and name the main parts of the human circulatory system, and describe the functions of the heart, blood vessels and blood - Recognise the impact of diet, exercise, drugs and lifestyle on the way their bodies function - Explore and answer questions that help them to understand how the circulatory system enables the body to function. - Pupils should learn how to keep their bodies healthy and how their bodies might be damaged - including how some drugs and other substances can be harmful to the human body.
-(Diet to be covered in D and T unit) - Work scientifically by: exploring the work of scientists and scientific research William Harvey and Daniel Hale Williams.
+- Identify and name the main parts of the human circulatory system, and describe the functions of the heart, blood vessels and blood - describe the ways in which nutrients and water are transported within animals, including humans. - Recognise the impact of diet, exercise, drugs and lifestyle on the way their bodies function - Explore and answer questions that help them to understand how the circulatory system enables the body to function. - Pupils should learn how to keep their bodies healthy and how their bodies might be damaged - including how some drugs and other substances can be harmful to the human body.
+Exploring the work of scientists William Harvey and Daniel Hale Williams.

-Cross Curricular Links English Role play how the circulatory system works Write an explanation text about the circulatory system Write instructions for a science experiment to show impact of exercise on the pulse Comprehension on Hale Williams, Harvey and the Circulatory System Guided Read How the Heart Works 48
+Cross Curricular Links English Role play how the circulatory system works Write an explanation text about the circulatory system Write instructions for a science experiment to show impact of exercise on the pulse Comprehension on Hale Williams, Harvey and the Circulatory System Guided Read How the Heart Works 54